matteo-girardi/matteo-girardi.github.io/content/portfolio/youseeplay.md

 - Implemented several sub-features: Recordings, Reminders & Start Over.

 ### Core architecture & Code simplification project:
-- Different patterns and languages (ObjC & Swift) were used to write the core components of the application, making it difficult and complex.
-Hence my team and I redesigned and and rewritten the core architecture using MVVM and [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).
-This approach came with several benefits: <mark>less complexity, consistent way of implementing features, which are easier to integrate with the souce code, and easier to write unit tests</mark>.
+- With a mix of Objective-C, Swift, and inconsistent design patterns, the core architecture had become overly complex.
+To simplify and standardize it, my team and I rebuilt it using MVVM and [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture).
+This shift <mark>reduced complexity, made feature development more seamless, and improved code maintainability and testability.</mark>

 - On our long journey to reduce complexity, reuse code, and structure the code in a modular way using Swift packages, we were able to remove a lot of duplicated and legacy code, and were stunned by the amount of code that was deleted:

 <div class="diff-wrapper">